Mayurji/mayurji.github.io/_deep-learning/30DaysOfML.md

 date:   2021-05-07 16:43:52 +0530
 ---

-### After 30DaysOfML with Pytorch
+### After 30 Days Of ML With Pytorch

 Recently, I've completed 30 Days of ML with Pytorch, where I explored all the major machine learning algorithms and basics of deep learning with concepts like activations, optimizers, loss functions etc.

-However, the idea behind starting 30 Days of ML with Pytorch is to learn the implementation of machine learning algorithm along with strengthening my grasp on PyTorch Library.
-So moving forward with this blog, I will share few important functions in pytorch which remains part of every ML and DL algorithms.
+However, the idea behind starting with 30 Days of ML with Pytorch was to learn the implementation of machine learning algorithm, and also strengthening the grasp on PyTorch Library.
+So moving forward with this blog, I will share the few important functions in pytorch which is widely used in every ML and DL algorithms.

 * **Initializing Weights**